 Background: Over 12,000 SCIs occur each year, mostly from auto accidents.
 Other common causes of SCI include acts of violence, falls, and sports injuries.
+Younger people are more likely to have an SCI from an auto accident while older people are more likely to get injured from falling.

 Risk Factors: Men between the ages of 15 and 35 are most likely to have an SCI.
 The number of SCIs in persons over 65 years of age is increasing because of falls.